internetimagery/internetimagery.github.io/code/index.md

 Below are a number of bits and bobs I've created.
 May they help you in times of need.

+## General Tools

+* [Simple Input Tabs](http://get-simple.info/extend/plugin/simple-input-tabs/523/) - A simple way to add different content placement in templates ([For GetSimple CMS](http://get-simple.info/)).
+[Even your mum can do it!](http://internetimagery.com/simple_input_tabs/#)

+* [GO](https://internetimagery.github.io/go) - A simple browser Go board.
+Keeps track of the game, not the score etc. Share links with people to provide the board state.

+* [Folder Process](folder-process) - Compress videos and rename photos in one step.

+* [Photopack](https://www.npmjs.com/package/photopack) - Use modern compression to pack photos into and out of a video.
+Either as a space saving archive, or to send to someone.

+## Maya Tools

 ### Tools

 Fully blown functional and useful tools.